-Problem Possible Cause and Solution L) CANNOT RESET THE OVERSPEED BRAKE RESET KNOB (HOIST HAS POWER) WARNING!
+L) CANNOT RESET THE OVERSPEED BRAKE RESET KNOB (HOIST HAS POWER) WARNING!
 WIRE ROPE MAY BE JAMMED.
 DO NOT OPERATE HOIST.
 DO NOT RESET THE OVERSPEED UNTIL: You have determined that there is enough wire rope to reach a safe landing surface.
 You know that the wire rope is not jammed in the hoist.
 You know the reason that the overspeed has been tripped and there will be no danger when it is reset.
 You have checked for and corrected the following situations: Undersized wire rope Worn parts Foreign contaminants that defeat traction, such as ice or lubricants.
 Improper use of the platform, such as overloading.
-Power the hoist up a few inches.
-Turn the overspeed reset knob engages.
-NOTE: Do NOT use a tool to reset the overspeed reset knob.
+Problem Possible Cause and Solution More troubleshooting solutions on next page L) Overspeed Brake Reset Knob (Hoist OPERATE HOIST.
+DO NOT RESET THE OVERSPEED UNTIL: You have determined that there is enough wire rope to reach a safe landing surface.
+You know that the wire rope is not jammed in the hoist.
+You know the reason that the overspeed has been tripped and there will be no danger when it is reset.
+You have checked for and corrected the following situations: Undersized wire rope Worn parts Foreign contaminants that defeat traction, such as ice or lubricants.
+Improper use of the platform, such as overloading.
+Power the hoist up a few inches at the same time as you turn the reset knob clockwise until the reset knob engages.

+Problem

-Problem Possible Cause and Solution M) HOIST WILL NOT TRAVEL DOWNWARD AND YOU CANNOT RESET THE OVERSPEED BRAKE RESET KNOB (HOIST HAS NO POWER) Once you have verified that it is safe to reset the overspeed safety (refer to "Cannot Reset the Overspeed Brake Reset Knob (Hoist HAS Power)" on Page 30), unplug the power supply cable and engage the red emergency stop button to ensure that power does not come back on while you are performing the steps that follow.
-Remove the motor cap plug.
-Place a 1/2-inch or 13-mm ratchet on the hex shaft on the motor and with your other hand, pull up on the controlled descent lever.
-Turn the ratchet counter-clockwise (from the vantage point of the front of the hoist-the electrobox door).
-Be sure to pull up on the controlled descent lever BEFORE releasing tension on the ratchet so that it does not slip backwards.
-Turn the ratchet until you have moved the hoist up the overspeed brake reset knob.
-Replace the motor cap plug.
-Controlled Descent Lever Return the platform to a safe landing location, troubleshoot electrical issues, and perform the Daily Testing and Inspection procedures found on Page 22 before continuing normal operation.
+M) HOIST WILL NOT TRAVEL DOWNWARD AND YOU CANNOT Reset the Overspeed Brake Reset Knob (Hoist has NO Power)

+Once you have verified that it is safe to reset the overspeed safety (refer to "Cannot Reset the Overspeed Brake Reset Knob (Hoist HAS Power)" on Page 30), unplug the power supply cable and engage the red emergency stop button to ensure that power does not come back on while you are performing the steps that follow.

+Possible Cause and Solution

+Remove the four screws that retain the motor cover with a 4 mm T-handle.
+Pull the ventilation cap straight up.

+Place a 1/2-inch or 13 mm wrench or ratchet on the hex shaft on the motor and with your other hand, pull up on the yellow emergency brake handle.
+Turn the wrench or ratchet counterclockwise (from the vantage point of the front of the hoist-the side opposite the motor cover).
+Be sure to release the emergency brake BEFORE releasing tension on the wrench or ratchet so that it does not slip backwards.

+Turn the wrench or ratchet until you have moved the hoist up the wire rope enough to reset the overspeed safety.

+Replace the ventilation cap so that handles slide into grooves in motor cover.
+Replace motor cover and four screws.

+Return the platform to a safe landing location, troubleshoot electrical issues, and perform the Daily Testing and Inspection procedures found on Page 22 before continuing normal operation.

+The user must ensure that the equipment complies with local rules and regulations.